fzuo/homepage/docs/research.md

 <li> Xin Zhang, Yuqi Song, Xiaofeng Wang, and Fei Zuo.
 "D-Score: A White-Box Diagnosis Score for CNNs Based on Mutation Operators", The 19th International Conference on Advanced Data Mining and Applications (ADMA), 2023. <a href="https://link.springer.com/chapter/10.1007/978-3-031-46677-9_24">[Link]</a>

 <li> Junghwan Rhee, Myung-Ah Park, Fei Zuo, Shuai Zhang, Gang Qian, Goutam Mylavarapu, Hong Sung, and Thomas Turner.
-"Developing Incident Response-focused Cybersecurity Undergraduate Curricula", Journal of Computing Sciences in Colleges, vol 38, No. 7 (2023): 65-74.
+"Developing Incident Response-focused Cybersecurity Undergraduate Curricula", Journal of Computing Sciences in Colleges, vol 38, No. 7 (2023): 65-74. <a href="https://dl.acm.org/doi/pdf/10.5555/3606431.3606438">[Link]</a>

 <li> Chuxiong Wu, Xiaopeng Li, Fei Zuo, Lannan Luo, Xiaojiang Du, Jia Di, and Qiang Zeng.
 "Use it-no need to shake it!
 Accurate implicit authentication for everyday objects with smart sensing", Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, vol 6, No. 3 (2022): 1-25.